Pupil Charter

 Co-Curricular

-At Barnsley Academy we want our pupils to grow up to be kind, honest, curious, and integral citizens with the resilience and perseverance to make wise choices and do what’s right.
-Enrichment is a vital part of our ‘taught, caught and sought’ character education curriculum, where these additional opportunities enable pupils to put into practice virtues such as courage, service and gratitude.
-Our enrichment programme helps pupils to understand how important it is to build a good work ethic and prepare for life after school.
-We offer period 5 enrichment opportunities not just as an extra-curricular but creating a sense of belonging for all students in a variety of subject areas.
-Stretching beyond the traditional programmes, we offer a truly broad education for pupils in areas such as Coding, Musical Percussions, Dungeon’s and Dragon’s, Horrible Histories, Axiom Maths, Girls Football and activities including Friday’s Social Space.
+At Barnsley Academy, we aim to nurture pupils into kind, honest, curious, and principled individuals, equipped with the resilience and perseverance to make wise choices and do what’s right.
+Our character education curriculum, 'taught, caught, and sought,' is enriched with opportunities that allow students to practice virtues such as courage, service, and gratitude.
+This enrichment programme is essential in helping pupils develop a strong work ethic and prepare for life beyond school.
+We offer Period 5 enrichment activities that foster a sense of belonging across various subjects.
+Our broad educational offerings include Coding, Musical Percussions, Dungeons and Dragons, Horrible Histories, Axiom Maths, Girls Football, and Friday’s Social Space.

-In Year 7 all pupils will be given a musical instrument and learn how to play classical and contemporary music as part of an orchestra in association with Andrew Llyod Webbers Music in Secondary Schools Trust programme.
-Students will be offered the opportunity to take part in overnight residential at The Gresham Boarding School, and play at venues such as The Royal Albert Hall, St. Pauls Cathedral, The Barbarian and The Roundhouse in London.
-In addition, many Year 7 students will be offered a prestigious place taking part in The Grammar Stream.
-Students will learn the language of Latin, Maths and Music during Period 5 lessons every week.
-A five-night residential is offered to all students in Year 7 by The Outward-Bound which is DEFRA funded in The Lake District.
+In Year 7, every pupil receives a musical instrument and learns to play both classical and contemporary music as part of an orchestra, in collaboration with Andrew Lloyd Webber's Music in Secondary Schools Trust programme.
+Students have the chance to participate in overnight stays at The Gresham Boarding School and perform at prestigious venues like The Royal Albert Hall, St. Paul’s Cathedral, The Barbican, and The Roundhouse in London.
+Additionally, many Year 7 students are invited to join The Grammar Stream, where they study Latin, Maths, and Music during Period 5 lessons each week.
+A five-night residential trip to The Lake District, funded by DEFRA and organised by The Outward Bound Trust, is also available to all Year 7 students.

 What does Climbing the Character Mountain look like at Barnsley Academy?